wikindx/wikindx/trunk/docs/README_TRANSLATION.txt

 ## Packaging and distribution

-If you have translated on transifex, your contribution will be distributed with the next version of the core.
+If you have translated on transifex, your contribution will be distributed with the next version of the core/plugins.
 If you have translated a PO file directly and want your work to be distributed, contact the developers.
 In any event, let us know your names and surnames or your nickname, your email and / or website, the license (to be discussed if it is different from that of the core) for the credits.

+For non official plugins, you have to send your translations to its developper.

 # Internationalisation (i18n)